Towards An Analytical Framework for Dynamic Potential Games: (Dynamic) Potential Game and Its Nash Equilibrium

-Note that this game include static games, and discrete-time and continuous-time dynamic games; and its value function $V_i^{s}(\phi)$ may depend on the underlying state system, whose time and space variables are referred collectively as the state variable.
+This game includes discrete-time and continuous-time dynamic games; and its value function $V_i^{s}(\phi)$ may depend on the underlying state system, whose time and space variables are referred collectively as the state variable.
+Note that one may simply view the static game as a stateless dynamic game.

-There are two related yet distinct notions of Nash equilibrium associated with this game $\mathcal{G}$: closed-loop and Markovian types.
+The focus of this paper is on a class of dynamic games called dynamic potential games, defined through two related yet distinct notions of Nash equilibrium: closed-loop and Markovian types.

 \begin{Definition}[Nash equilibrium] A policy profile $\phi \in \pi^{(N)}$ is a closed-loop Nash equilibrium for $\cG$ with initial state $s_0\in \cS$ if

 A policy profile $\phi \in \pi^{(N)}$ is a Markov Nash equilibrium for $\cG$ if